bowheart/trikl/README.md

     .reject() // hits the 'onRejected' handler
 ```

+> Note: `trickle.resolve()` and `trickle.reject()` do not stop the trickle!
+If there are more drops, they'll keep on dripping.
+For this reason, you'll typically use `trickle.drip.stop()` instead of calling these directly.

 ##### `trickle.drop()`

 Add drops modularly to a trickle.
 Signature is the same as the `trikl()` factory itself; zero or more drops may be specified.